 Long term storage capability and use of dried ingredients make Pemmican a valuable and lightweight addition to your bug out bag.
 It really is the ultimate survival food when made correctly and actually doesn’t taste too bad either.
-Made up of enough calories for a complete day’s energy, it just could be save your life.
+Made up of enough calories for a complete day’s energy, it just could save your life…

-Experiment with different meats and extras to find the perfect recipe to fit your needs and tastes.
-If you’ve tried pemmican, share your favorite recipe below.
+Anyway, feel free to experiment with different meats and extras to fit your needs and tastes.
+If you’ve tried pemmican, share your tips and tricks below.
 If you’re just learning how to make pemmican, which recipe is most appealing?